Dongjie Wang

 For Perspective Students

-[TA/RA positions available] We are currently seeking highly motivated Ph.D. students to join our team.
-Should you have an interest in research pertaining to data mining and its extensive applications, we warmly invite you to contact me via email at wangdongjie100@gmail.com.
-In your email, you can include your CV, transcripts, TOEFL & GRE scores, and any other relevant materials.
-To ensure your application receives prompt attention, kindly use the subject format “Interested_Student_PhD_Your Name_…”.
+[TA/RA positions available] We are seeking highly motivated Ph.D. students to join our team.
+If you’re interested in data mining and its applications, please contact me at wangdongjie100@gmail.com.
+Include your CV, transcripts, TOEFL & GRE scores, and other relevant materials.
+Use the subject format “Prospective_Student_PhD_Your Name_…”.

-The University of Kansas (KU), renowned as the state’s flagship university, proudly holds membership within the Association of American Universities (AAU).
-It is recognized as a Research I (R1) institution by the Carnegie Classification of Institutions of Higher Education, signifying our highest level of research activity.
-For further details regarding the application process for the Computer Science Ph.D. program, please visit the website.
+The University of Kansas (KU), the state’s flagship university, is a member of the Association of American Universities (AAU) and recognized as a Research I (R1) institution by the Carnegie Classification.
+For more details on the Computer Science Ph.D. program application process, visit the website.

 News